Blackout (Britney Spears album): Singles

 "Gimme More" was released as the lead single from Blackout on August 31, 2007, to critical acclaim.
 It peaked at number three on the US Billboard Hot 100, becoming her fifth top-ten entry and also her second highest-peaking single at the time, after her number-one debut single "...Baby One More Time" (1998).
-It also peaked atop the Canadian Hot 100 and within the top five in Australia, Belgium, Brazil, Croatia, Denmark, France, Ireland, Italy, Norway, Sweden, Switzerland, Ukraine and the United Kingdom.
+It also peaked atop the Canadian Hot 100 and within the top five in Australia, Belgium, Croatia, Denmark, France, Ireland, Italy, Norway, Sweden, Switzerland, Ukraine and the United Kingdom.
 Its Jake Sarfaty-directed accompanying music video premiered on October 5.
 It displayed Spears as a stripper and introduced a departure from Spears' previous highly-choreographed music videos.
 The video received mixed to negative reviews from critics, who panned Spears' pole dancing as well as the lack of storyline.

 "Piece of Me" was released as the second single from Blackout on November 27, 2007.
 Critics gave the song positive reviews, praising its production and defiant lyrics, while citing it as one of the highlights from the album.
 Rolling Stone ranked the song at number 15 on their list of the 100 best songs of 2007.
 It peaked at number one in Ireland and within the top ten in Australia, Austria, Canada, the Commonwealth of Independent States, Denmark, Finland, France, Germany, New Zealand, Slovakia, Sweden and the United Kingdom.
 In the United States, it became Spears' fourth Dance Club Songs number-one single, and peaked at number 18 on the Billboard Hot 100.
 Its accompanying music video, directed by Wayne Isham, portrayed Spears' life at the time and showed her with her friends disguising themselves in order to confuse the paparazzi.
 Isham's concept was to have Spears confidently parodying her situation.
 It received mixed reviews from critics, most of whom argued her body was digitally altered.
 The video was nominated in three categories at the 2008 MTV Video Music Awards and won all of them–Video of the Year, Best Female Video and Best Pop Video–marking Spears' first MTV Video Music Award wins ever.